m50d/paperdoll/README.md

-If you want to talk about a conduct matter privately I will respect that - I will likely be unwilling to act on an allegation if you want to keep the allegation and/or your identity private (I think it's important that participants be protected from anonymous accusations), but you can always talk to me and I won't take any public actions without your consent.
+If you want to talk about a conduct matter privately I will respect that - I will likely be unwilling to act on an allegation if you want to keep the allegation and/or your identity private (I think it's important that project participants be protected from anonymous accusations), but you can always talk to me and I won't take any public actions without your consent.